-Near the top of that line stands one of the most remarkable ancestors in all of my research, Urbain Tessier dit Lavigne.
-A lot has been written about him, but here I give you only what applies to the three centuries of land claim battles which have followed his death.
+Near the top of that line stands perhaps the most remarkable of my ancestors-Urbain Tessier dit Lavigne.

+A lot has been written about him, but here I'll tell only what applies to the three centuries of land claim battles which have followed his death.
 Urbain was born about 1625 in France, and he arrived in Montreal (then simply an outpost called Ville-Marie) somewhere between 1642 and 1647.
-In 1648 he was awarded a land grant by the governor, and promptly built a house and started a family there.
+In 1648, he was awarded a land grant by the governor and promptly built a house and started a family there.
 He was a pit-sawyer and carpenter by profession, but a farmer and Indian fighter by necessity.
 His heroic exploits in defense of his family and community eventually earned Urbain a further award of land from the government, in addition to more land purchased on his own.

-In places on the frontier like Ville-Marie, a rapid increase in population was among the goals of both King and Governor, and one story (unsubstantiated) involves an additional award of land, simply for the patriotic act of fathering a large family.
+In places on the frontier like Ville-Marie, a rapid increase in population was among the goals of both King and Governor, and one story (unsubstantiated) involves an additional award of land simply for the patriotic act of fathering a large family.
 In this regard, Urbain Tessier excelled.
 In 1648, he married Marie Archambault, then less than thirteen years old.
-Eventually there were seventeen children born.
+Eventually, there were seventeen children.
 Most lived into adulthood, and many sons carried on the family name.

-I confess here that I have not researched the exact totals of acres of land which Urbain Tessier accumulated, and I do not know of the exact purchase or grant involving the particular tract which eventually became of such great dispute.
-As a part of my story, I don't think these details matter very much, and we're talking about a few dozens of acres, not whole townships or such.
-The property in dispute, in modern downtown Montreal, might be thirty acres or so.
+I have not researched the exact totals of acres of land which Urbain Tessier accumulated, and I do not know of the exact purchase or grant involving the particular tract which eventually became of such great dispute.
+As a part of my story, I don't think these details matter much-we're talking about a few dozen acres, not whole townships.
+The property in dispute, in modern downtown Montreal, seems to be around thirty acres.

 Some property was spun off to his sons as they married, and some land was also deeded to the Church, the Seminary of Saint-Sulpice.
 Urbain Tessier dit Lavigne died in 1690, and there was no controversy at that time over the disbursal of his estate.
-Who could possibly have imagined the eventual value of this land?
-He would be astounded at what occupies this land today: The historic Place d'Armes public square, the headquarters for the largest bank in Canada, the Place-des-Congres convention center (built over the Ville-Marie Expressway), the Place d'Armes Metro Station, and of course the Gothic-revival Basilica of Notre-Dame, one of the largest and most beautiful churches in North America.
+Who could have imagined the eventual value of this land?
+He would be astounded at what occupies this land today-the historic Place d'Armes public square, the headquarters for the largest bank in Canada, the Place-des-Congres convention center (built over the Ville-Marie Expressway), the Place d'Armes Metro Station, and of course the Gothic-revival Basilica of Notre-Dame, one of the largest and most beautiful churches in North America.

 Fast forward to 1838, nearly a century and a half later.
 The Quebec Legislature adopted a bill confirming the title of the land in question to the Sepulcian Order.
 What had happened?
-Heirs of Urbain Tessier dit Lavigne had made a lot of noise in those intervening decades, more so as the land in question became increasingly valuable.
-The claim, often referred to as the "Tessier-Lavigne Land Claim," revolved around the idea that the original deed transferring the land to the Church was not outright, but in trust.
+Heirs of Urbain Tessier dit Lavigne had made a lot of noise in the intervening decades, more so as the land in question became increasingly valuable.
+Sometimes referred to as the "Tessier-Lavigne Land Claim," the legal action revolved around the idea that the original deed transferring the land to the Church was not outright, but in trust.
 The hitch?
 The actual document has not been located to this day.
-One descendant I know of claimed that (according to her family lore) the paperwork was lost at sea, on the way to Paris for some sort of verification.
-That only adds to the undocumented and sometimes crazy family stories which I will come to soon.
-For now, I note that unless that piece of paper improbably turns up, sensible people will have to conclude that the case was legally settled in 1838.
+One descendant I know of claimed, according to family lore, that the paperwork was lost at sea, en route to Paris for some sort of verification.
+That only adds to the undocumented and sometimes crazy family stories.
+For now, I note that unless that piece of paper turns up, sensible people have to conclude that the case was legally settled in 1838.